demisto/content/Packs/CohesityHelios/Integrations/CohesityHelios/README.md

 >Ignored object pankajk-ubuntu18-02

 ### cohesity-helios-restore-latest-clean-snapshot
 ***
-Restore latest clean snapshot for given object.
+Restore the latest clean snapshot for the given object.

 #### Base Command